wlhunter00/Project-Covid/README.md

 - [x] Created this README as a guide to the application.
 - [x] Create base files for each part of the project.
 - [x] Deploy prototype to Github pages.
+- [x] Created backend functionality to retrieve data on spread of disease.
+  - [x] Added a various functionality such as asking for a specific date or state.

 ### To Do: